turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Are IDs and Classes, and When Should You Use Them?.md

+---
-# What Are IDs and Classes, and When Should You Use Them?
+title: "What Are IDs and Classes, and When Should You Use Them?"
+draft: false
+tags:
+  -
+---

-- **IDs and Classes Overview:** IDs are unique, while classes can be reused for multiple elements.
+**IDs and Classes Overview:** IDs are unique, while classes can be reused for multiple elements.

 - **ID Attribute:**
   - Assigns a **unique identifier** to an HTML element.